Friendseeker/Analysis-I/# Proofs.md

 As desired.

-Note: Issa Rice offers a much cleaner way to do this part in contrast to the brute force above
+Remark: Issa Rice offers a much cleaner way to do this part in contrast to the brute force above.

 Show $x = x' \Rightarrow xy = x'y$